 MRI, CT scan, sonogram, and electrocardiogram.
 The tests may also include other lab

 What are the different types of surgery?

-Urgent or emergency surgery.
-This type of surgery is done because of an urgent, possibly life-threatening, medical condition, such as acute appendicitis or trauma.
+This type of surgery is done because of an urgent medical condition.
+The condition